Size: 339 acres

 In order to maintain quality, boat fishing is limited to four boats, Thursday - Sunday, 6:30 a.m. - 11:00 a.m.
 Due to deed restrictions, these loaner boats are the only way the public can legally fish Turkey Lake from a watercraft.
 The City's boat concession area also has some loaner fishing poles equipped with a limited selection of bait and tackle.

-While fishing the relatively clear, shallow grassy natural lake is certainly better from a boat, five fishing piers (one fixed, four floating) help improve the bank fisherman's odds.
+While fishing the relatively clear, shallow grassy natural lake is certainly better from a boat, four floating fishing piers help improve the bank fisherman's odds.

 Shoreline fishing is available anytime the park is open or 24 hours/day for those camping.
 The fixed pier has lights and a fish cleaning station.
 The three primitive floating piers in the primitive camping area have one fish attractor (marked by a yellow FWC buoy) within casting distance.